-The robust effects of joint attention have long been established in the attention literature and central to this literature is the Posner cueing paradigm; cues can facilitate reaction times to perceiving targets when the cues physically highlight a space where a target eventually appears (i.e., congruent cueing), or can hinder reaction times when the cues physically highlight a space where the target does not appear in (i.e., incongruent cueing) (Posner, 1980).
-Joint attention research adapts this cueing paradigm by using gaze direction as a cue by simply directing a central face’s gaze towards the space where the target eventually appears (Friesen & Kingstone, 1997), resulting in a strong orientation towards that space regardless of whether the target appears there.
-Importantly, this cueing effect persists even when participants are informed that the gaze cues are uninformative for perceiving where the target appears, suggesting that gaze cues trigger an automatic mechanism to orient the self to another gaze’s direction.
-The cueing effect is triggered as early as 200 ms after the gaze cue is presented before the target onsets (known as SOA – stimulus-onset asynchrony), persists until 600-700 ms SOA, and dissipates towards the 1000 ms SOA mark, which suggests that the cueing effect is an automatic process that top-down processes can interfere with after a minimum period of time.
+The robust effects of joint attention have long been established in the attention literature and central to this literature is the Posner cueing paradigm; cues can facilitate reaction times to perceiving targets when the cues physically highlight a space where a target eventually appears (i.e., congruent cueing), or can hinder reaction times when the cues physically highlight a space where the target does not appear in (i.e., incongruent cueing; Posner, 1980).
+Joint attention research adapts this cueing paradigm by using gaze direction as a cue by simply directing a central face’s gaze towards the space where the target may appear (Friesen & Kingstone, 1998), resulting in a strong orientation towards that space regardless of whether the target appears there.
+Importantly, this cueing effect persists even when participants are informed that the gaze cues are uninformative for perceiving where the target appears, suggesting that gaze cues trigger an automatic shift of attention in response to another’s gaze direction.
+The cueing effect depends on the stimulus onset asynchrony (SOA), or the time interval between when the cue appears and when the target appears.
+The cueing effect is triggered as early as 200 ms after the gaze cue is presented and the target onsets, persists until 600-700 ms, and dissipates towards the 1000 ms SOA mark, which suggests that the cueing effect is an automatic process that top-down processes can interfere with after a minimum period of time.

 There is some evidence, however, that top-down processes can interfere with reflexive orienting even during the automatic interval of cueing.
 Gazes that belonged to higher status people elicited stronger cueing effects than lower status gazes (Dalmaso, Pavan, Castelli, & Galfano, 2012).
 Faces that were associated with negative, norm-violating behaviours elicited stronger cueing effects than faces associated with positive behaviours, especially among participants who perceive the norm-violating behaviours as particularly more negative than the positive behaviours.
 Cueing effects were also stronger for familiar face gazes vs. unfamiliar face gazes, but only for female participants (Deaner, Shepherd & Platt, 2007).
 Importantly, these studies also show top-down effects at 200-600 ms SOAs, suggesting that information about the social environment can penetrate the automatic cueing interval to influence otherwise bottom-up cueing effects.